samus42/shattered-throne-solo/part3-ogre.md

 They will have lots of areas to hide in, and the game cheats and lets them know when you're aiming at them.
 Causing Vandal shields galore.
 Oh, and they're not scared of sniping you from behind the Ogre's shield.
 And BTW, when you see one of the Taken is exposed for a snipe, the Southern Wizard will usually block your shot.
 So you have a window of 1.5 seconds.

 ### 40 seconds is a long time, except when it isn't
 You'll feel the timer the most when going after the Western Wizard.
-You'll take 10-12 seconds just getting to the other side then recovering from being there.
+You'll take 10-12 seconds just getting to the other side then recovering from the trip.
 If you don't have a good solution for the shield, you'll be exposed for a bit as the Ogre can blast away.
 You'll want to keep moving as much as possible while hammering the Wizard.

 ### You're going to have to take hits
 To be able to clear out some of the adds, you're going to have to take some hits.
 You'll need to learn to judge just how many.